partisiablockchain/dapp-playground/tutorial/zk-contract-example.md

 # Interact with a contract

-## The structure of a Zk smart contract
+## The structure of the Average salary smart contract

 To view the structure of the Average salary contract, run the task "Show the ABI for a contract", and choose the average salary option.